The University of Law and University of Leicester Announce Strategic Partnership to Expand Access to Professional Legal Training. Find out more

 Digital and technological resources and requirements

-For general computer hardware, students are recommended to have access to a computer which can access the latest browsers (see below).
-This will enable them to access wider institutional software, including Microsoft OneDrive, Blackboard Collaborate Conferencing System, Panopto Multimedia Player and the Library Systems.
-The computer (laptop or desktop) should be multimedia enabled with a webcam.
-Students are also recommended to have a headset with built-in microphone.
+For general computer hardware, students are recommended to have access to a computer capable of running the latest browsers (see below).
+This will enable access to wider institutional software and tools, including Microsoft Office 365, Blackboard Anthology virtual learning environment, Collaborate Class virtual webinar system, Panopto multimedia player and the Library Systems.
+The computer (laptop or desktop) should be multimedia enabled with a webcam, and students are also recommended to have a headset with built-in microphone.

 Illustrated (Minimum) specification